Setting up an effective rewards program at your gym is an essential part of engaging members, promoting your brand, and attracting newcomers.

 How should you award points?

 First, determine what’s most important to you.
 Do you want to encourage participation?
 Increase profit margins?
 Promote your brand?
-Give more points for actions you want to prioritize.
+Once you determine that, you can allot more points for actions you want to prioritize.

 Next, you need to figure out how many points to award for money spent or action performed.
 Should you give 1 point per dollar spent, and give a reward at 10 points?
 Or, should you award 100 points per dollar spent, and reward that member when they reach 1000 points?
 Logically, both methods require the exact same amount of effort from your customers, but psychologically, they have different effects.